mw8er/dns-forwarder/README.md

 Adjust the virtual networks to use the dns-forwarder virtual machine as dns server.

-Why two steps?
+Why step 2?
 When using the new dns-forwarder vm as dns server from the beginning, the setup of the dns-forwarder fails.

+## Step 3
+Restart the virtual machines and check dns resolution.

 ## Details
 Inspired by [azure-quickstart-templates/demos/dns-forwarder](https://github.com/Azure/azure-quickstart-templates/tree/master/demos/dns-forwarder)